Home » Dinner Recipes » Ground Beef Stroganoff

 I always serve ground beef stroganoff on top of egg noodles.
 Then I like to have a nice vegetable side dish like some Maple Glazed Carrots, or Italian Green Beans.

-Which ground beef is best for stroganoff?
+Which ground beef is best for this?

 You want to use one that has some fat.
 That’s where you get good flavor.
 So I generally use an 85/15 ground beef.
 You don’t need anything fancy here.
 Use what is within your budget.
+If you want to avoid draining any grease, try using a lean meat like 90/10.

 How do I store leftovers?